Small Reform Groups Along U.S. Coast Take On Industry Goliaths

-"We think we can make a difference that could potentially save homeowners in South Carolina hundreds of millions of dollars," Ferguson said.
+"We think we can make a difference that could potentially save homeowners in

 The group organized meetings that drew hundreds of angry residents; ministers grabbed front seats in public hearings.
 The organization's most recent success was a push for a state "clarity bill" that forces insurers to supply data on claim payments and premiums by ZIP code.

 The state will create a database that could identify whether residents in some areas of the state are getting soaked by high premiums.
 "The industry swears it's losing its shirt, but let's see the figures."

 Other insurance-reform groups have popped up, including NC20 in eastern